Real Estate Q&A Series

 • Current charges (life tenant): Pay annual property taxes, carry hazard insurance for occupancy, and handle ordinary maintenance and repairs.

-• Mortgage apportionment: Life tenant typically pays interest on an existing deed of trust; principal reductions that benefit the property’s long-term value are ordinarily a remainderman responsibility unless the instrument shifts the burden.
+• Mortgage apportionment: Life tenant typically pays interest on an existing deed of trust; allocation of principal reductions may depend on the creating instrument or equitable principles.

-• Ordinary vs. major repairs: Life tenant pays routine upkeep; structural replacements or capital improvements (roof replacement, foundation work, major systems) are usually shared or allocated to the remainderman unless otherwise provided.
+• Ordinary vs. major repairs: Life tenant pays routine upkeep; responsibility for structural replacements or capital improvements (roof replacement, foundation work, major systems) depends on the instrument and the circumstances.

 • Avoiding waste: Life tenant must not damage, neglect, or allow deterioration; must take reasonable steps to preserve the property.